Sharad104/mpv-config/README.md

 - `chapterskip.lua`: Automatically skips chapters Based on title like OP/Opening ED/Ending in Anime.
 - `modernx.lua`: modern-looking interface for ON SCREEN CONTROLLS.
 - `mpv_chapters.js`: Display chapters using 'Tab' key and select using mouse click.
-- `playlistmanager`.lua: This script allows you to see and interact with your playlist in an easy way using 'F2' key.
+- `playlistmanager.lua`: This script allows you to see and interact with your playlist in an easy way using 'F2' key.
 - `webm.lua`: Make simple WebM clips using 'F1' key.